quantFactory/deep_LIQ/README.md

 This repo contains 3 files

 1- deep_liq.R
-R have been used a a programming language of choice for data manipulation and dataset porep processing.
+R have been used a a programming language of choice for data manipulation and dataset pre-processing.

 2- DL_LIQ_Spyder.py